Amrutha-Gopalakrishnan/Amrutha-Gopalakrishnan/README.md

 ## 📌 Featured Projects

 ### 🧭🎒 CampusFind - Lost & Found Management System
-A comprehensive web application for managing lost and found items in educational institutions, built with React.js and Supabase.
+A comprehensive web application for managing lost and found items in educational institutions, built with React.js, Supabase and Firebase.

 ---